 Spotting an extra green and lush patch of grass in your yard may be due to a sewage leak underground.
 Since sewage acts as a fertilizer for vegetation, leakage from your main line into the surrounding soil will give the surrounding grass extra nutrients that will result in a lush and extra green appearance.

 6) Indentation In Lawn or Under Pavers

-Another symptom of a broken sewer line is indentation in your lawn or under pavers.
-A cracked sewer main line that is consistently saturating the ground may cause soil to dissipate.
+Another symptom of a broken sewer line is an indentation in your lawn or under pavers.
+A cracked sewer main line that is consistently saturating the ground may cause the soil to dissipate.
 This may cause your lawn to develop an indentation or dip above where your sewage main line runs.

 7) Foundation Cracks, Settlement, and Sinkholes

 More extreme symptoms of sewer pipe deterioration include foundation issues such as cracks in your foundation slab, foundation settlement, and in some cases sinkholes.